romanz-online/webstone/README.md

 - Get all card images and sound effects.
 Most are now in the files but some are sporadically missing.

 - Tidy up HTML and CSS.
-Start using something like storybook for the html/css elements, so they can be developed without having to play the entire game. https://storybook.js.org/docs/get-started
+Start using something like storybook(?) for the html/css elements, so they can be developed without having to play the entire game. https://storybook.js.org/docs/get-started

 - Implement several screens (menu, game, card collection, etc.).

-- Organize the content of javascript scripts into objects or separate single-use scripts as much as possible.
+- Organize the content of public javascript into objects or separate single-use scripts as much as possible.

 - Make individual events update the client's game state instead of sending the entire game state each time and having the client reload everything.

+- Figure out how to implement Choose One :(

 - Do animations...